What Is Chapter 7 Bankruptcy: Understanding the Basics

 - Debts arising out of someone’s death or injury as a result of your intoxicated driving

-And finally, some debts can be discharged in a Chapter 7 bankruptcy unless a creditor objects and convinces the court that they should not be discharged.
+Some debts can be discharged in a Chapter 7 bankruptcy unless a creditor objects and convinces the court that they should not be discharged.
 These can include any debts arising from fraud or misconduct.

-James Shenwick, a bankruptcy attorney with Shenwick & Associates in New York, says that fewer than one in ten debts are objected to by creditors in court.
+James Shenwick, a bankruptcy attorney with Shenwick & Associates in New York, says that fewer than one in 10 debts are objected to by creditors in court, in his experience.

 “It’s rare for the creditor or the trustee to object,” Shenwick says.
 “The presumption in bankruptcy is that the person is entitled to a discharge.
 The goal is a fresh start, so as many debts as can be wiped out should be discharged.”